Academia de Guvernanță. The Private Equity Board of Directors: Between Speed, Control, and the Challenge of Independence

 In this environment, advanced training programs for board members become essential.
 One such example is the Postgraduate Certificate in Board Practice and Directorship, developed by Envisia in partnership with Henley Business School—one of the UK’s most prestigious business institutions.
 The program is designed for leaders on boards of directors, executive boards, and entrepreneurs who want to strengthen their skills in strategic governance.

 Through a rigorous, international, and practical approach, the Henley–Envisia program supports the professionalization of boards in Romania and the region, offering clear tools for performance evaluation, risk management, and decision-making.
-Continuous education is no longer a luxury—it is a core pillar of added value in modern governance.
+Continuous education is no longer a

 More about the program here.